Jaelen Gill started playing the game of football when he was five years old. With his parents support, he has come a long way since then.

 “A place that I can always call home,” he said.

 “I’d probably say slot [receiver] because at slot I can get carries, run routes and catch the ball. …I can do both at that position.
-I like running back most and I’m just as effective at that because I can run routes out of the backfield and get hand offs, so one of those two,” Gill said about where he is more affective on the field.
+I like running back most and I’m just as effective at that because I can run routes out of the backfield and get handoffs, so one of those two,” Gill said about where he is more effective on the field.

 “He has got amazing acceleration and speed.
 In only a matter of two steps, three steps and he’s at full speed.
 He makes one cut and he’s gone.
 He has got great vision, he’s dangerous in the open field, you just have to sit back and you’re in awe of some of the things that he can do in the open field and the moves he makes.
 I think when he continues to go, he’s physical at times when he needs [to be] and that’s what I’ve been the most impressed at,” Westerville South head football coach Kyle Stout said.